mcgarrah/CS-7641-assignment-1/README.md

 ### Python Environment

 - Python 3.6.0 for Windows x86-64 retrieved from https://www.python.org/downloads/windows/ Dec 2016.
-- PyCharm 2017.3.3 Professional Edition IDE
+- PyCharm 2017.3.3 Professional Edition IDE retrieved January 2018.
+- VirtualEnv used for isolating environment from other projects
+- Github account used for hosting this code and data

 ### Libraries